 A variety of factors can cause ventricular premature beats, including:

-- Caffeine either in beverages such as tea and coffee, foods or certain types of over-the-counter drugs
+- Caffeine in beverages such as tea and coffee, foods or certain over-the-counter drugs

-- Cold or hay fever remedies that have drugs that stimulate the heart, such as pseudoephedrine
+- Cold or hay fever remedies that contain drugs that stimulate the heart, such as pseudoephedrine

 - Coronary artery disease

 - Heart failure, which causes the heart's lower chambers to enlarge

 - Stress, either physical or emotional

 - Valve disorders, which also cause the heart's lower chambers to enlarge